FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## Workflow

 Each script should include an example of how to execute it at the top.
 All python scripts are to be executed from the root directory of the project.
 The "target_dir" as well as the "trajectory_dir" parameters have to be set relative to the data directory (see also set_data_prefix within utils.py).
-In my case, we have target_dir='MOTOR_MD_XTB/T300_1' and in set_data_prefix() I have path_to_data='/loctmp/tof54964/data', i.e. all T300_i folders are located in /loctmp/tof54964/data/MOTOR_MD_XTB/.
+In my case, we have target_dir='MOTOR_MD_XTB/T300_1' and in set_data_prefix() I have path_to_data='/loctmp/tof54964/data', i.e. all T300_i folders are located in /loctmp/tof54964/data/MOTOR_MD_XTB/ and with the T300_i folder, the mdlog files containing the actual data are located.
+To get more details on the possible arguments of a script, you can execute it with the --help flag.

 ### Preprocessing